krglkvrmn/Apidaecin_AMP_search/README.md

 **Example:**

-In this run *HybridModel* will be trained on 100 epochs using hyperparameters from **parameters.properties** file.
+In this run *HybridModel* will be trained on 100 epochs using hyperparameters from **parameters.properties** file. ❗You may struggle configuring **parameters.properties** on Google Colab❗

 ```
 python -m scripts.train_model --apidaecins_file data/pro-apidaecins.fasta \